es2025-s17-hu/es2025-s17-hu-r2/module-b.md

 ### Login Page
 - **Objective**: Create a login page for DineEase staff.
 Although there is no fully functional authentication endpoint available, simulate the login process using the "get all users" endpoint from Module A.
 - **Tasks**:
-  - Design a login form with fields for username and password.
+  - Design a login form with fields for username (email) and password.
+  - Check that the username user entered matches the email address format and that the password at least 4 characters long.
   - On form submission, fetch the list of users and simulate authentication.
+If the user exists with the specified email address and their role is admin, then consider the user logged in.
+Otherwise the following error message should display: "Incorrect username or password"
-  - Redirect authenticated users to the main menu.
+  - Redirect authenticated users to the Restaurants page menu.

 ### Menu
 - **Objective**: Implement a navigation menu with links to the main sections of the admin app: Restaurants, Users, Reviews, and Logout.
 - **Tasks**:
-  - Design a responsive menu accessible throughout the admin app.
+  - Design a menu accessible throughout the admin app.
   - Ensure easy navigation to the Restaurants, Users, Reviews pages, and a Logout option.

 ### Restaurants Page
 - **Objective**: List restaurants with pagination, displaying brief data for each restaurant.
 - **Tasks**:
   - Fetch and display a list of restaurants showing name, city, countryCode, address, and average review rating.
   - Implement pagination to manage the display of a large number of restaurants.
+Maximum number of items per page is 10.
   - Design the UI for clarity and ease of use.

 ### Users Page